Polarize, Catalyze, Stabilize: How a minority of norm internalizers amplify group selection and punishment: Model: Full(er) specification

-Every round, an agent's fitness gets incremented by her payoff.
+Every round, an agents' fitness score gets incremented by their payoff.
 Each agent must then pay $c_{\text{alive}}$ (the cost of stayin' alive), and if they cannot, they die.
 Further, every agent has a randomly sampled lifespan, and when they exceed their lifespan, they die.

 If an agent can afford to pay the $c_{\text{repro}}$, the reproduction cost, and still have some fitness left over (equal to $c_{\text{alive}}$), they will reproduce.
 The child is a noisy copy of their parent, with the same learning style and propensity to cooperate, but some noise added to the propensity to cooperate, and probability $p_{\text{mut}}$ of a mutation in learning style (in which case one of the three are chosen at random).